Recommendations

 1.11 Managing saliva control

-At the time of publication (January 2017), for the indication in recommendation 1.11.2, glycopyrronium bromide (oral solution) did not have a UK marketing authorisation for use in children under 3, and transdermal hyoscine hydrobromide (scopolamine hydrobromide) and trihexyphenidyl hydrochloride did not have UK marketing authorisations for use in children and young people under 18.
+For recommendation 1.11.2, in September 2024, glycopyrronium bromide (oral solution) did not have a UK marketing authorisation for use in children under 3, transdermal hyoscine hydrobromide (scopolamine hydrobromide) did not have a UK marketing authorisation for use in children under 10 or for use in managing saliva control, and trihexyphenidyl hydrochloride did not have a UK marketing authorisation for use in children and young people under 18.

-For recommendations 1.11.5 and 1.11.6, as of September 2019, Xeomin is the only preparation of botulinum toxin A to have marketing authorisation for treating chronic sialorrhoea caused by neurological conditions in adults.
-No other preparation of botulinum toxin type A has a UK marketing authorisation for this indication.
-Therefore, no botulinum toxin products are licensed for drooling in children (under 18s).
-The use of Xeomin for this indication in under 18s is still off-label.
+For recommendations 1.11.5 and 1.11.6, in September 2024, Xeomin is the only preparation of botulinum toxin A to have marketing authorisation for treating chronic sialorrhoea caused by neurological conditions in adults, and chronic sialorrhoea caused by neurological or neurodevelopmental disorders in children and young people aged 2 to 17 years and weighing at least 12 kg.
+No other preparation of botulinum toxin type A has a UK marketing authorisation for this indication and use would be off-label.
 See NICE's information on prescribing medicines.

 • glycopyrronium bromide (oral or by enteral tube) or